-- 1. The clear floor space at the sink shall be positioned for parallel approach and be centered on the sink. - 2.
+- The clear floor space at the sink shall be positioned for parallel approach.
+The clear floor space shall extend 15 inches (381 mm) minimum from each side of the sink centerline. - 2.
 Where provided, the dishwasher, range, cooktop, oven, refrigerator/freezer and trash compactor shall have a clear floor space positioned for either parallel or forward approach.